 Most institutions recommend at least HSC Mathematics Advanced or Mathematics Extension 1 for the study of all branches of engineering.
 Physics and Chemistry are also recommended.
-Engineering Studies is considered a useful but not essential preparation for engineering.
 Automotive (B), Construction (B), Electrotechnology (B), Information & Digital Technology (B) and Metal & Engineering (B) may also be useful.